dqrk0jeste/owl/README.md

 - tiling and floating toplevels
 - master layout with support for multiple masters, ideal for wide monitors
 - keyboard focused workflow
-- great multitasking with multimonitor support and workspaces out of the box
+- great multitasking with multimonitor and workspaces support
 - smooth and customizable animations
 - easy configuration with custom keybinds, monitor layouts etc
-- ipc for integrating with other apps
+- portals and an ipc for integrating with other apps

 > owl is made mainly for myself, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more mature take a look at hyprland, sway or river.